DavidLivingstoneHini/alx-system_engineering-devops/0x00-shell_basics/README.md

-The echo $PATH script prints the current working directory
+The pwd script prints the current working directory